National Association of School Psychologists: Mission and purpose

 Its stated mission is to "represent and support school psychology through leadership to enhance the mental health and educational competence of all children."
 The vision of NASP is that all children and youth access the learning, behavior, and mental health support needed to thrive in school, at home, and throughout life.
-The four main purpose of this organization is "a) to actively promote the interests of school psychology; b) to advance the standards of the profession; c) to help secure the conditions necessary to the greatest effectiveness of its practice; and d) to serve the mental health and educational interest of all children and youth".
-Dr. Andrea Clyne, President of the National Association of School Psychologists states that “School psychologists bring a rich and unique set of skills to their school communities.
+The four main purposes of this organization are "a) to actively promote the interests of school psychology; b) to advance the standards of the profession; c) to help secure the conditions necessary to the greatest effectiveness of its practice; and d) to serve the mental health and educational interest of all children and youth".
+Dr. Andrea Clyne, former President of the National Association of School Psychologists, stated that “School psychologists bring a rich and unique set of skills to their school communities.
 They are champions for children, families, and schools, working hard to apply their knowledge about mental health, learning, equity, and systems to address challenges that thwart progress.”